skip to main content

 Talk to your doctor if you have any concerns about seeking medical care or undergoing medical imaging.
 In most cases, the benefit of medical care and imaging to your overall health far outweighs any possible risk of infection.

-Always tell your facility before you arrive if you have any COVID symptoms and if you have been in physical contact with anyone who has COVID-19.
+Always tell your imaging facility before you arrive if you have any COVID symptoms and if you have been in physical contact with anyone who has COVID-19.
 This will help staff make your visit as safe as possible for everyone.

 If you still have questions or concerns about COVID symptoms and/or safety, talk to your doctor and your medical imaging facility staff before your appointment.

-This page was reviewed on July, 06, 2022
+This page was reviewed on March 20, 2024

 Sponsored By